-In general, then, the overall pattern evident in frequency of occurrence is consistent with the theory of feature representation presented here.20
+In general, then, the overall pattern evident in frequency of occurrence is consistent with the theory of feature representation presented here.

-2.10 Predictions, accounting for Greenbergian universals.
-The treatment above makes strong predictions about co-occurrence of distinctions.
-They are enumerated in 17:
+2.10.
+ACCOUNTING FOR GREENBERG'S UNIVERSALS.
+The treatment above makes strong predictions about cooccurrence of distinctions.
+They are enumerated in 18.

-(17) a.
-A language will not have a dual number if it does not have a plural number.

-- b.
-A language will not have a paucal/trial number if it does not have a dual number.21 - c.
+- (18) a.
+A language will not have a dual number if it does not have a plural number. - b.
+A language will not have a paucal/trial number if it does not have a dual number. - c.
 A language will not have an inclusive person if it does not have a 2nd person.

 Depending on the specific inventory of features employed in a feature-bundle approach, some of these predictions are made by those approaches as well.
-For instance, the [Speaker] and [Hearer] features of Dalrymple and Kaplan (2000) can capture 17c.
-However, the predictions 17a,b are not captured by any approach that employs a [dual] feature and/or a [trial] feature as feature-bundle alternatives to or co-occuring with [pl]; their mutual dependence must be externally stipulated.
+For instance, the [Speaker] and [Hearer] features of Dalrymple & Kaplan 2000 can capture 18c.
+But